fulcrumgenomics/pybwa/docs/api.rst

    opt.min_seed_len = 32
    recs = aln.align(queries=["GATTACA"], opt=opt)

-Note: the match score when set only scales other options (:code:`-TdBOELU`) unless the latter are specified **and** only after the :meth:`~pybwa.BwaMemOptions.finalize` has been called.
-The options become immutable unless :code:`copy=True` is passed to :meth:`~pybwa.BwaMemOptions.finalize`.

-The :class:`~pybwa.BwaIndex` object is useful when re-using the same index, such that it only needs to be loaded into memory once.
-Both constructors for the :class:`~pybwa.BwaAln` and :class:`~pybwa.BwaMem` objects accept an index.
+Note: the :meth:`~pybwa.BwaMemOptions.finalize` method will both apply the presets as specified by the :meth:`~pybwa.BwaMemOptions.mode` option, as well as scale various other options (:code:`-TdBOELU`) based on the :attr:`~pybwa.BwaMemOptions.match_score`.
+The presets and scaling will only be applied to other options that have not been modified from their defaults.
+After calling the :meth:`~pybwa.BwaMemOptions.finalize` method, the options are immutable, unless :code:`copy=True` is passed to :meth:`~pybwa.BwaMemOptions.finalize` method, in which case a copy of the options are returned by the method.
+Regardless, the :meth:`~pybwa.BwaMemOptions.finalize` method *does not* need to be called before the :meth:`pybwa.BwaMem.align` is invoked, as the latter will do so (making a local copy).

 API versus Command-line Differences
 ===================================